 Civil Rights History Instruction

-Prompted by reports showing that American students knew little about the modern civil rights movement, Teaching Tolerance launched an investigation into the social studies standards states expected teachers to teach and students to learn.
+Prompted by reports showing that American students knew little about the modern civil rights movement, Learning for Justice launched an investigation into the social studies standards states expected teachers to teach and students to learn.
 We found that few states emphasize the movement or provide classroom support for teaching this history effectively.

 From our research comes this set of teaching principles and curriculum rehabilitation tools.
 This framework is perfect for history educators who want to improve upon the simplified "King-and-Parks" narrative and engage this critical content at the level of depth it deserves.